Siemens-Healthineers/K2s/docs/op-manual/delta-packages.md

 !!! warning "Keep the extracted directory"
   After a successful delta upgrade, the extracted delta package directory is the active *K2s* installation directory.
 Do not delete it.
 The previous installation directory is left unchanged.

+!!! tip "Kubernetes version mismatch"
+  If `k2s status` shows a newer K8s client version than server or node versions after a delta upgrade, inspect the Debian delta log for the `Target Kubernetes version` line.
+The kubeadm target version must match the Kubernetes images bundled in the delta package.

 ## Node Packages